 ASML Holding NV Earnings - Q1 2026 Analysis & Highlights

-ASML Holding NV reported strong Q1 2026 results driven by robust demand for advanced lithography equipment, particularly EUV systems for AI-related infrastructure investments, with significant capacity expansion plans announced for 2026 and 2027 to meet unprecedented customer demand.
+ASML Holding NV reported strong Q1 2026 results driven by exceptional demand for advanced lithography equipment, particularly EUV systems for AI-related infrastructure investments, with management raising full-year revenue guidance and emphasizing capacity expansion plans to meet unprecedented customer demand while maintaining gross margin expectations despite significant hiring and operational scaling.

 Key Financial Results